-BID/ISSUE OPENED ON: May 17, 2017, Wednesday (1) BID/ISSUE CLOSED ON: May 19, 2017, Friday
+BID/ISSUE OPENS ON: May 17, 2017, Wednesday (1) BID/ISSUE CLOSES ON: May 19, 2017, Friday

-(1) The Anchor Investor Bid/Issue Period was one Working Day prior to the Bid/Issue Opening Date being May 16, 2017.
+Our Company and the Selling Shareholders, shall in consultation with the BRLMs, consider participation by Anchor Investors in accordance with the SEBI ICDR Regulations.
+The Anchor Investor Bid/Issue Period shall be one Working Day prior to the Bid/Issue Opening Date.